barton-willis/asymptotic_expansion/README.md

 * `my-infsimp` is a new implementation of the functions `simpinf` and `infsimp.` Both of these functions are used internally by the limit code to do extended real arithmetic.
-The intent is to make these functions handle more cases and to make them easier to extend and to fix.
+The intent is to make these functions handle more cases and to make them easier to extend and fix.

 * `continuous_p` is a function that attempts to determine if an expression is continuous.